mdn/kuma/docs/installation-vagrant.rst

 You will want to make yourself an admin user to enable important site features.

 #.
-Sign up/in with Persona
+Sign up/in with Persona.

 #.
 After you sign in, SSH into the VM and make yourself an admin (exchange
    ``<< YOUR_USERNAME >>`` with the username you used when signing up for